Key Ingredients of an Alopecia Diet

 The above tips involve eating healthily, cutting out harmful foods and ingesting plenty of nurturing ones.
 But often, for those with autoimmune conditions, that won’t be enough.
 (Sorry.)

-What you might need is a complete overhaul; something that Brenda Leigh Turner from Lean Reset describes as “healing and sealing your gut”.
-In this great post on overcoming alopecia areata, Brenda talks about how going on an AIP (Autoimmune Protocol, or Autoimmune Paleo) diet helped her grow her hair back in just a couple of months.
-And since gluten is seen as one of the main culprits in triggering the body’s inflammatory response – which leads to it attacking perfectly healthy hair follicles – the journey begins with going gluten-free.
+What you might need is a complete overhaul, especially if you’ve got what’s known as “leaky gut syndrome”.
+And doing something like an Autoimmune Protocol (AIP) diet could REALLY help you out if you’ve got gut issues causing inflammation elsewhere in the body.
+Gluten is seen as one of the main culprits in triggering the body’s inflammatory response – which leads to it attacking perfectly healthy hair follicles – so this journey usually begins with going gluten-free.

-Brenda’s post was like a revelation to me.
-Because even though I thought I knew about eating healthily before: eat plenty of fruit and veg, avoid sugar and processed foods etc. But I knew nothing about the idea of a “leaky gut” or “intestinal permeability” – and how they could lead to hair loss.
-So if you’ve got this condition, it really doesn’t matter how healthy your diet is, as it prevents you from absorbing those nutrients in the first place.
-So the only way around it is to heal your gut with a cleanse, followed by a supplementation plan and an elimination diet – essentially, to press the ‘reset’ button and give your immune system a fresh start.
+I thought I knew about eating healthily before: eat plenty of fruit and veg, avoid sugar and processed foods etc. But I knew nothing about the idea of a “leaky gut” or “intestinal permeability” – and how they could lead to hair loss.
+So if you’ve got leaky gut, it doesn’t matter how healthy your diet is, because it can prevent you from absorbing nutrients in the first place.
+The only way is to “heal your gut” with a cleanse, followed by a supplementation plan and an elimination diet – essentially, to press the ‘reset’ button and give your immune system a fresh start.

-What I’ve learned, after a lot of research on the topic, is that we alopecians might suddenly have “trigger foods”, even when we’ve never seemingly had a problem with them before.
+What I’ve learned, after a lot more research on the topic, is that we alopecians can suddenly have “trigger foods”, even when we’ve never seemingly had a problem with them before.
 They could be making our alopecia much worse and the condition could be reversed entirely if we just knew what foods to eliminate.
 And how do we do this?

-Well, we start off by being pretty strict on ourselves; cutting out dairy, gluten, legumes and unsprouted grains for a couple of months and replacing them with fish, lots of fruit and veggies (but not “nightshades” like peppers and tomatoes), plus taking a good probiotic and gut-healing supplements are also an important part of the plan.
+Well, we start off by being pretty strict on ourselves; cutting out dairy, gluten, pulses, eggs and unsprouted grains for a few months and replacing them with fish, good fats, plus lots of fruit and veggies.
+A good probiotic and other gut-healing supplements are also an important part of the plan.
 And that’s what I decided to do.